 - For a while after the procedure, your child might also need antibiotics before certain medical and dental procedures.
 They can help prevent an infection of the heart valves.

-For a short time after the procedure, your child will need regular checkups by a cardiologist.
-After that, your child will need to see a cardiologist only now and then.
+After the procedure, your child will need regular checkups by a cardiologist.
+After a period of time, your child may need these visits less often.
 After recovering from the procedure, most children are able to lead normal lives without any activity restrictions.

 Before you agree to the test or the procedure for your child make sure you know:

 - The name of the test or procedure